Cindy Nelson

-Cynthia Lee Nelson (born August 19, 1955) is former World Cup alpine ski racer from the United States.
+Cynthia Lee Nelson (born August 19, 1955) is a former World Cup alpine ski racer from the United States.

-Racing career
+Career

-Born and raised in Lutsen in northeastern Minnesota, Nelson's family ran the local ski area and she was on skis before the age of three.
-She raced in all five alpine disciplines, with a focus on downhill, and was on the World Cup squad of the U.S. Ski Team at age 16.
-Nelson won the silver medal in the downhill at the 1982 World Championships and was the bronze medalist in the downhill at the 1976 Winter Olympics.
+Born and raised in Lutsen in northeastern Minnesota, Nelson's family ran the local ski area.
+She was on skis before the age of three.
+She would eventually race in all five alpine disciplines, with a focus on downhill, joining the World Cup squad of the U.S. Ski Team at age 16.
+In 1971, Nelson burst onto the international ski racing scene. won the silver medal in the downhill at the 1982 World Championships and was the bronze medalist in the downhill at the 1976 Winter Olympics.

-During her first World Cup season, she had two top-15 finishes in downhill as the 1972 Winter Olympics neared.
+During her first World Cup season, she had two top-15 finishes in the downhill as the 1972 Winter Olympics neared.
 She was expected to make the U.S. Olympic team, but dislocated a hip in a downhill at Grindelwald on January 18, two weeks before the games began.
-She missed those Winter Olympics but competed in 1976, 1980, and 1984.
-Two years after her hip injury she won her first World Cup race back at Grindelwald in 1974, the first-ever American to gain a World Cup victory in downhill.
+She missed the Winter Olympics but competed in 1976, 1980, and 1984.
+Two years after her hip injury, she won her first World Cup race at Grindelwald in 1974, the first-ever American to gain a World Cup victory in downhill.
 Nelson's only victory in a World Cup giant slalom was also her only win in North America, in the rain at Whistler, British Columbia.
 She retired from international competition after the 1985 season with six World Cup wins, 26 podiums, and 123 top ten finishes.